nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Case in-sensitive.
 This key relates to the email address given in the `email` field, but providing the `pgp` field without an `email` field is also possible.

-This key SHOULD be available on public keyservers.
+This key SHOULD be available on https://keys.openpgp.org

 length: MUST be exactly 40 characters long